ciferkey/ciferkey.github.com/_posts/2020-6-13-labeling-web-page-categories-with-mechanical-turk.md

 In my case I had 505 HITs in the batch so there are 1,515 assignment results.

 The results I got were about what I expected.
-There are plenty of mislabeled pages.
-This is mostly due to how I structured the problem.
+There are plenty of mislabeled pages which is mostly due to how I structured the problem.
 I think better clarity with the categories would improve the results.
 For example workers seemed to use the PR category frequently despite it having a low occurrence.

 As a quick experiment I pulled the results into Python.
 For each URL I found the proportion of labels assigned to that HIT.
+For example:

-For example the url "https://www.npr.org/2020/06/12/876351501/zoom-acknowledges-it-suspended-activists-accounts-at-china-s-request" was given labels ['Other', 'News Article', 'News Article'] so the proportions for each label is {'Other': 0.3333333333333333, 'News Article': 0.6666666666666666}.
+The url "https://www.npr.org/2020/06/12/876351501/zoom-acknowledges-it-suspended-activists-accounts-at-china-s-request" was given labels ['Other', 'News Article', 'News Article']

+So the proportions for each label are {'Other': 0.3333333333333333, 'News Article': 0.6666666666666666}.

 I then averaged the proportions to get a rough idea for the relative agreement workers had for each category:
-PR Piece: 38%
+ - PR Piece: 38%
-News Article: 64%
+ - News Article: 64%
-Blog Post: 44%
+ - Blog Post: 44%
-Other: 47%
+ - Other: 47%

 We can see that PR Pieces had the lowest agreement as expected but the average agreement for other categories are also quite low.

 When result quality is low you have a chance to approve/reject the individual results of the batch.
-If you do not manually approve them they will auto approve after the approval interval you set with creating the project (which defaults to 3 days). owever its important to note tat rejecting results will have an impact on both _your_ Requester score and the worker score.
+If you do not manually approve them they will auto approve after the approval interval you set with creating the project (which defaults to 3 days).
+However its important to note tat rejecting results will have an impact on both _your_ Requester score and the worker score.

 # Closing thoughts
 This really highlights (1) how it important it is to correctly structure your HITs to make them easy and clear to answer and (2) labeling is an inherently noisy task.